 Click image to enlarge.

 Windows 7 & Vista users can watch a YouTube video on installing GIMP scripts here.
+The audio seems louder than usual, so be prepared to turn down the volume.
 (Note: Plugins - [*.exe and *.py files] are saved the same exact way, except they go in the "plug-ins" folder)

 XP Users (especially those using Internet Explorer as a browser) click here.